ZihengZZH/awesome-multimodal-machine-translation/resource_list_abs.md

 * Multimodal Attention for Neural Machine Translation [[pdf](https://arxiv.org/pdf/1609.03976.pdf)]
   * Caglayan et al., (2016)
   * arXiv
   * The attention mechanism is an important part of the neural machine translation (NMT) where it was reported to produce richer source representation compared to fixed-length encoding sequence-to-sequence models.
 Recently, the effectiveness of attention has also been explored in the context of image captioning.
 In this work, we assess the feasibility of a multimodal attention mechanism that simultaneously focus over an image and its natural language description for generating a description in another language.
 We train several variants of our proposed attention mechanism on the Multi30K multilingual image captioning dataset.
-We show that a dedicated attention for each modality achieves up to 1.6 points in BLEU and METEROR compared to a textual NMT baseline.
+We show that a dedicated attention for each modality achieves up to 1.6 points in BLEU and METEOR compared to a textual NMT baseline.

 * Attention-based Multimodal Neural Machine Translation [[pdf](https://www.aclweb.org/anthology/W16-2360)]
   * Huang et al., (2016)
   * WMT'16
   * We present a novel neural machine translation (NMT) architecture associating visual and textual features for translation tasks with multiple modalities.
 Transformed global and regional visual features are concatenated with text to form attend-able sequences which are dissipated over parallel long short-term memory (LSTM) threads to assist the encoder generating a representation for attention-based decoding.
 Experiments show that the proposed NMT outperform the text-only baseline.

-**2017**
+**2017** {#4}

 * Zero-resource Machine Translation by Multimodal Encoder-decoder Network with Multimedia Pivot [[pdf](https://arxiv.org/pdf/1611.04503.pdf)]
   * Nakayama et al., (2017)
   * arXiv
   * We propose an approach to build a neural machine translation system with no supervised resources (i.e., no parallel corpora) using multimodal embedded representation over texts and images.
 Based on the assumption that text documents are often likely to be described with other multimedia information (i.e., images) somewhat related to the content, we try to indirectly estimate the relevance between two languages.
 Using multimedia as the *pivot*, we project all modalities into one common hidden space where samples belonging to similar semantic concepts should come close to each other, whatever the observed space of each sample is.
 This modality-agnostic representation is the key to bridging the gap between different modalities.
 Putting a decoder on top of it, our network can flexibly draw the outputs from any input modality.
 Notably, in the testing phase, we need only source language texts as the input for translation.
 In the experiment, we tested our method on two benchmarks to show that it can achieve reasonable translation performance.
 We compared and investigated several possible implementations and found that an end-to-end model that simultaneously optimized both rank loss in multimodal encoders and cross-entropy loss in decoders performed the best.

-**2017**

 * Multimodal Compact Bilinear Pooling for Multimodal Neural Machine Translation [[pdf](https://arxiv.org/pdf/1703.08084.pdf)]
   * Delbrouck et al., (2017)
   * ICLR'17
   * In state-of-the-art Neural Machine Translation, an attention mechanism is used during decoding to enhance the translation.
 At every step, the decoder uses this mechanism to focus on different parts of the source sentence to gather the most useful information before outputting its target word.
 Recently, the effectiveness of the attention mechanism has also been explored for multimodal tasks, where it becomes possible to focus on both sentence parts and image regions.
 Approaches to pool two modalities usually include element-wise product, sum or concatenation.
 In this paper, we evaluate the more advanced Multimodal Compact Bilinear pooling method, which takes teh outer product of two vectors to combine the attention features for the two modalities.
 This has been previously investigated for visual question answering.
 We try out this approach for multimodal image caption translation and show improvements compared to basic combination methods.

+* Unraveling the Contribution of Image Captioning and Neural Machine Translation for Multimodal Machine Translation [[pdf](https://ufal.mff.cuni.cz/pbml/108/art-lala-madhyastha-wang-specia.pdf)]
+  * Lala et al., (2017)
+  * PBML'17
+  * Recent work on multimodal machine translation has attempted to address the problem of producing target language image descriptions based on both the source language description and the corresponding image.
+However, existing work has not been conclusive on the contribution of visual information.
+This paper presents an in-depth study of the problem by examining the differences and complementarities of two related but distinct approaches to this task: text-only neural machine translation and image captioning.
+We analyse the scope for improvement and the effect of different data and settings to build models for these tasks.
+We also propose ways of combining these two approaches for improved translation quality.

+* Findings of the Second Shared Task on Multimodal Machine Translation and Multilingual Image Description
+  * Elliott et al., (2017)
+  * WMT'17
+  * We present the results from the second shared task on multimodal machine translation and multilingual image description.
+Nine teams submitted 19 systems to two tasks.
+The multimodal translation task, in which the source sentence is supplemented by an image, was extended with a new language (French) and two new test sets.
+The multilingual image description task was changed such that at test time, only the image is given.
+Compared to last year, multimodal systems improved, but text-only systems remain competitive.

-**2018**
+**2018** {#9}

 * Findings of the Third Shared Task on Multimodal Machine Translation [[pdf](http://statmt.org/wmt18/pdf/WMT029.pdf)]
   * Barrault et al., (2018)